code-lab-org/sos/README.md

 The SOS applications can be run using Docker compose.

-1. Confirm you are in the root directory (cloned repo, i.e. `sos/`), which will be your working directory.
+1. Change directory to your cloned repo (i.e. `sos/`), which will be the working directory for this execution.

-2. Confirm the following:
+2. Confirm prerequisites:

-   - Files in your working directory:
+   - Required files are present in the working directory (i.e. `sos/`):
      - [sos.yaml](#yaml)
      - [.env](#env)
    - [Successful completion of `aws configuration`](#aws-cli-installation)